 Joanne C. Smith, MD, is a visionary leader and the driving force behind transforming the delivery of care in physical medicine and rehabilitation (PM&R).
-Since 2006, Dr. Smith has been President and Chief Executive Officer of the Shirley Ryan AbilityLab (formerly Rehabilitation Institute of Chicago or RIC) for the past decade, Dr. Smith has led the organization in its mission to provide the highest-quality patient care with the best outcomes through integrated research, discovery and education.
-Today she is leading the Shirley Ryan AbilityLab into its bold vision for the future: to be the global source of science-driven breakthroughs in Human Ability.
+Since 2006, Dr. Smith has been President and Chief Executive Officer of the Shirley Ryan AbilityLab (formerly Rehabilitation Institute of Chicago or RIC).
+She has led the organization in its mission to provide the best patient outcomes through the highest-quality clinical care, translational research, scientific discovery and education.
+Today she is leading the Shirley Ryan AbilityLab into its novel vision for the future: to be the global source of science-driven breakthroughs in Human Ability.

 Dr. Smith earned a BS, cum laude, from Oakland University in Rochester, Mich., an MD degree, with Alpha Omega Alpha distinction, from Michigan State University, and is Board Certified in Physical Medicine and Rehabilitation.
 She also holds an MBA from the University of Chicago Booth School of Business, which honored her with a Distinguished Alumni Award in 2008.

 After completing her residency and chief residency at Northwestern’s Feinberg School of Medicine, Dr. Smith joined RIC as a practicing physician in 1992 and served the Institute in progressively expanded clinical, service development and operating roles.
 In 2006, she was appointed President and CEO.
-In 2017, RIC became the Shirley Ryan AbilityLab with the opening of its new, state-of-the-art, 1.2-million-square-foot research hospital.
+In 2017, RIC transformed and rebranded as the Shirley Ryan AbilityLab with the opening of its new, state-of-the-art, 1.2-million-square-foot research hospital.

 Shirley Ryan AbilityLab